 Star Academy is a dropout prevention and acceleration program for Berkeley County 8th grade students who are over-age for their academic year, and eligible students must receive a recommendation from their school principal.
 Star Academy is a school-within-a-school program on the Berkeley High School campus, and students take accelerated courses while receiving tutoring and participating in real-world learning experiences.
-Star Academy allows students to catch up to their peers academically and puts them back on schedule to graduate on time.Click HERE or call Jonah Bryant at Berkeley High School (843-899-8800 Ext.
-2026) for more information and to learn about eligibility requirements.
+Star Academy allows students to catch up to their peers academically and puts them back on schedule to graduate on time.learn about eligibility requirements or call Jonah Bryant at Berkeley High School (843-899-8800 Ext.
+2026) for more information.

 Berkeley Center for the Arts

 Berkeley Center for the Arts (BCA) is Berkeley County School District’s high school level fine arts magnet program.
 BCA is open to all rising 9th grade students in Berkeley County School District, and 10th grade students are accepted on a case-by-case basis.
 Sophomore students must be selected by their teacher and approved by the program director and guidance counselor.
 Students gifted in drama, visual arts, creative writing, dance, voice, strings, or winds & percussion are encouraged to apply.
-BCA creates a community of artists who support and encourage each other to take artistic risks and strive to reach their fullest potential.Click HERE or call Assistant Principal LaTanya Butler at Goose Creek High School (843-553-5300) for more information and to learn about the application and audition processes.
-Application deadline for the 2018-2019 school year is March 31, 2018.Scholars Academy
+BCA creates a community of artists who support and encourage each other to take artistic risks and strive to reach their fullest potential.Learn about the application and audition processes or call Assistant Principal LaTanya Butler at Goose Creek High School (843-553-5300) for more information.
+Application deadline for the 2019-2020 school year is February 28, 2019.Scholars Academy

 Scholars Academy is Berkeley County School District’s International Baccalaureate program.
 The program is a school-within-a-school option and is housed on the Berkeley High School campus.
 Scholars Academy is open rising 9th graders in Berkeley County who are looking for an academically rigorous and challenging learning environment.
-Students in the academy take a global perspective and learn in a setting that nurtures inquisitiveness, open communication, and reflection.Click HERE or call Amy Jones at Berkeley High (843-899-8800) for more information about program requirements and to learn about the application process.
-The application deadline for the 2018-2019 school year is March 31, 2018Marrington Middle School of the Arts
+Students in the academy take a global perspective and learn in a setting that nurtures inquisitiveness, open communication, and reflection.Learn about the program requirements or call Katherine Batkins at Berkeley High (843-899-8800) for more information.
+The application deadline for the 2019-2020 school year is March 29, 2019.Marrington Middle School of the Arts

 Marrington Middle School of the Arts is a National Blue Ribbon School of Excellence for Berkeley County students in grades 6-8, who meet one of five eligibility requirements (more information below).
 Marrington Middle students experience the arts as an essential component of the curriculum, providing them with a variety of traditional and non-traditional learning experiences.
-Students may participate in a variety of arts and citizenship activities and clubs, such as the Middle School Mock Trial Program, the Renaissance leadership program, and the Creative Writing Club.Click HERE for eligibility requirements or call Megan Harrison at Marrington Middle (843-573-0313) for more information.
+Students may participate in a variety of arts and citizenship activities and clubs, such as the Middle School Mock Trial Program, the Renaissance leadership program, and the Creative Writing Club.Learn about the eligibility requirements or call Megan Harrison at Marrington Middle (843-573-0313) for more information.

 Additional Innovative Programs